torvalds/linux/Documentation/teaching/lectures/intro.rst

-In the typical operating system architecture (see the figure below) the operating system kernel is responsible for access and sharing the hardware in a secure and fair manner with with multiple applications.
+In the typical operating system architecture (see the figure below) the operating system kernel is responsible for access and sharing the hardware in a secure and fair manner with multiple applications.

 .. slide:: Typical operating system architecture
    :level: 2